Mainstreaming Biodiversity in Development Cooperation

 The report presents four key recommendations to advance biodiversity mainstreaming in development cooperation, which speak to the current momentum in the international policy context as well as to internal institutional coordination and capacity challenges.

 This would mean: screening existing and new investments and interventions to ensure they do not undermine biodiversity; as well as proactively seeking opportunities to invest in biodiversity and livelihoods that both sustain it and are sustained by it; further increasing the levels of development assistance available for delivering on the GBF; while also ensuring aid flows for other purposes do not undermine it.
-It would also mean ensuring alignment between Paris and Kunming-Montreal so that the one doesn’t undermine the other.
+It would also mean ensuring alignment between Paris and Kunming-Montreal so that the one does not undermine the other.

 2. Commit to “Nature Positive”.

-No single definition or metrics currently exist but the Joint Donor Statement includes some pointers.
+No single definition or metrics currently exist, but the Joint Donor Statement includes some pointers.
 From a development perspective this could mean that a principle on “people-positive”, which addresses issues of equity, rights and justice, is included in this description.
 The Principles for Locally Led Adaptation, if further elaborated to encompass nature as well as climate, could be useful for this purpose.

 3. Support biodiversity mainstreaming initiatives in partner countries.